 Implementations of MVC as Web-based Frameworks

 Web application frameworks (e.g. Struts, Spring MVC are examples of Implementaion of MVC) are software tools that are commonly used to aid in the creation and management of various types of online applications.
 A web application framework can involve designing and launching pages for a website or provisioning various applications to provide a wide range of web services to consumers.
-The framework tends to include all the elements needed to accomplish the desired tasks, thus eliminating the need to secure the necessary tools from different sources (see also: for better framework).
-There are numerous Java frameworks either in development or in use.
+The framework tends to include all the elements needed to accomplish the desired tasks, thus eliminating the need to secure the necessary tools from different sources..
+There are numerous JAVA FRAMEWORKS either in development or in use.
 Many of these frameworks are built on top of, or borrow elements from the Java EE platform or Eclipse etc.

 Spring and EJB Framework